nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management.md

 The **NuxeoRecordCleaners** group has been introduced in **LTS 2021-HF07**.

+### Storage

+In standard mode, you can use all the [file storages]({{page page='file-storage'}}) supported by Nuxeo Platform.

+As part of the supported storages, you can use Amazon S3, including with Object Lock in "Governance" mode (see [**Amazon S3 Object Lock**](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html)).

 ## Compliance Mode Specificities

 ### Secured Storage

 The SEC 17a-4 US regulation involves the usage of a secured storage media as part of the requirements to be compliant.

-The Nuxeo Retention Management addon is using Amazon S3 in "Compliance mode", to fit with this requirement.
+The Nuxeo Retention Management addon is using Amazon S3 Object Lock in "Compliance mode", to fit with this requirement.

-Amazon S3 compliance mode (see [**Amazon S3 Object Lock**](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html)) guarantees that no one can delete an object which is under retention or legal hold.
+Amazon S3 Object Lock compliance mode (see [**Amazon S3 Object Lock**](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html)) guarantees that no one can delete an object which is under retention or legal hold.
 Amazon S3 is provided with the retention period and/or legal hold information by Nuxeo, and ensures that no changes or deletions can occur during this period.

 ### {{> anchor 'limitations'}}Limitations